Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Introduction

 \subsection{Acknowledgments}

-The first author would like to express his gratitude to Anthony Henderson and Geordie Williamson for a lot of great discussions regarding the affine Weyl group and the root lattice.
-The authors would like to thank Ge Xiong for useful communications.
+The first author would like to express his gratitude to Anthony Henderson and Geordie Williamson for great discussions regarding the affine Weyl group during his Ph.D.\@~program.
+The authors would like to thank Allen Knutson, David Plaza, Alex Weekes, Ge Xiong, and Xinwen Zhu for their valuable communications.
+The third author is supported by the Fundamental Research Funds for the Central Universities (No.~531118010972).